 Football still dominates the offer, but other sports are present.
 You can bet on basketball (including the NBA with roughly 30–37 markets per game in my checks), tennis, volleyball, darts, ice hockey, cricket, and more.
 There are also odds on boxing and MMA, although I could not find specific fights involving Francis Ngannou when I checked.
 For most of these secondary sports, the number of markets is lower than on 1xBet, but it is enough for simple win and totals bets.

 Customer support at Premier Bet feels more “human” than at some bigger brands, even if it is not perfect.
-There is a Cameroon phone number, a WhatsApp contact and a support page where you can send a form and read help articles.
+There is a Cameroon phone number and a support page where you can send a form and read help articles.
 When I checked, live chat was offline, so you have to use these channels, and I could not clearly confirm the support language.

 Supergooal